 For smaller companies (similar to Phil LeNir’s) which lack the budget to send their valued employees to high-priced educational offerings, Peer-to-Peer Learning offers top notch content at a fraction of the price.
 Even smaller companies (or larger companies with budget restraints!) can offer their employees high quality development opportunities through the use of Peer-to-Peer Learning modules.

 A broader spectrum of stakeholders can also be reached through Peer-to-Peer Learning as well.
 Workshops on innovation are often restricted to a small percentage of the workforce.
 The number of people who are included in a skill development program which fosters innovation can be exponentially increased through the use of Peer-to-Peer Learning modules.
 As a result, those individuals (not just their managers) who play key roles to any innovation effort can participate in an innovation-centered Peer-to-Peer process.

 2. Enhancing existing development programs

-P2P can also be used to both broaden and deepen existing development programs.
-For example: participants of leadership development courses can be offered P2P modules both before and after their formal training workshops.
+Peer-to-Peer Learning can also be used to both broaden and deepen existing development programs.
+For example: Participants of leadership development courses can be offered Peer-to-Peer modules both before and after their formal training workshops.

 Lufthansa has improved upon this enhancement model.
-Managers who are sent to the prestigious International Master Program in Practicing Management (IMPM) (offered by McGill University in Montreal) are asked to continue their learning via a P2P process after their workshops.
+Managers who are sent to the prestigious International Master Program in Practicing Management (IMPM offered by McGill University in Montreal) are asked to continue their learning via a Peer-to-Peer process after their workshops.
 5 other employees who have not attended the formal sessions join this Peer-to-Peer learning group.